-Recipe from Foods of the Southwest Indian Nations Cookbook
+Recipe based on a recipe from Foods of the Southwest Indian Nations Cookbook

 This simple sweet corn dumpling wrapped in corn husk is a Hopi traditional recipe called Someviki.
 It is wonderful served with a spicy chili sauce.
 Traditionally this dish is made with culinary ash however you can use baking soda to achieve a similar result.
 I was able to find culinary ash here.
 Ash is used in Native American cooking not only for flavor but also as part of nixtamalization which makes the corn more nutritious.
 It changes the PH in the corn which also turns the cornmeal from a light grey flecked with blue to the distinctive blue grey you are familiar with.